AntonyBrowm/betterCloudSanta/README.md

 ### Data Management:
 In managing user data and Secret Santa assignments, I utilized Firebase Firestore, a NoSQL cloud database provided by Google.
 Firestore's real-time synchronization capabilities and scalability made it an ideal choice for my application's data storage needs.
 By structuring the database schema to accommodate user profiles, family relationships, and assignment history, I ensured efficient data management and seamless integration with the frontend and backend components.

-### Constraint Handling:
-To enforce constraints such as preventing self-assignment and restricting repeat pairings within a three-year period, I implemented validation mechanisms within my API endpoints.
-While these validations were effective in ensuring compliance with the specified rules, further refinement could have been explored to enhance the robustness of the constraint handling logic.

 ### Immediate Family Exclusion:
 To address the exclusion of immediate family members from selecting each other as Secret Santas, I introduced a simple yet effective solution within the database schema.
 By establishing family groups and maintaining relationships between users, I enforced constraints that prevented intra-family assignments, promoting fairness and impartiality in the gift exchange process.